Analytics Methodology & Data Policy

 • Evidence library: eight published company profiles.

-• Current comparison: eight-node Profit Capture vs Capital Burden view.
+• Current comparison: eight-profile Profit Capture vs Capital Burden view.

-• Future analytical upgrades: segment-level bridge tables, an AI CapEx transmission map, and additional infrastructure nodes beyond the current eight-profile set.
+• Out of scope in the current module: segment-level bridge tables, an AI CapEx transmission map (see Cloud CapEx Translation for the demand-origin side of that question), and additional infrastructure issuers beyond the current eight-profile set.